← Back to 後漢書

 []殿

 Commentary [3]: In Ganlu 3 Emperor Xuan held a palace conference on the five classics and adjudicated Gongyang versus Guliang in person.
-Because Guliang was then elevated alongside the older five, contemporaries spoke of six classics.
+At that time they further honored the Guliang commentary, hence this speaks of 'six classics.'
 Stone Canal was the name of the palace gallery where the debate met.
 Student rolls had grown from one hundred under Zhao to doubled under Xuan, then Yuan removed caps so enrollments could soar toward ten thousand.

 []